Provisioning Compute Nodes

 Or:

-The AI understands natural language and will translate your requirements into the appropriate cloud provider settings.
+The AI understands natural language and will translate your requirements into CPU units and MiB of memory.

 Example Conversation